Make pasteis de nata yourself

 First you make the dough

-- With the help of the spatula, you loosen the dough and roll it into a tight roll.
-Make sure to remove excess flour.
-Then cut the ends straight and split the roll in half.
-Then you wrap each half in cling film and put it in the fridge for at least two hours.
+8. Use the dough spatula to loosen the dough and roll it into a tight roll.
+Make sure to remove any excess flour.
+Then cut the ends straight and divide the roll in half.
+Then wrap each half in cling film and put them in the fridge for at least two hours.
 You can freeze this dough for up to 3 months.
 A simple Pasteis de Nata recipe.

 Then you prepare the cream:

-- Remove the cinnamon stick.
-Then you pour the sugar syrup in a thin stream into the mixture of hot milk and flour.
-You stir this vigorously.
-Then add the vanilla extract and stir for one minute until the mixture is warm but not hot.
-Mix the egg yolk underneath.
-Then pour the mixture into a bowl and cover with plastic wrap.
-Put her aside.
-The pudding will be liquid.
-You can freeze this up to 3 days.
+4. Removes the cinnamon stick.
+Then pour the sugar syrup in a thin stream into the mixture of hot milk and flour.
+You stir it vigorously.
+Then add the vanilla extract and stir for a minute until the mixture is warm but not hot.
+Mix in the egg yolks.
+Then pour the mixture into a bowl and cover it with cling film.
+Put them aside.
+The pudding will be runny.
+You can freeze this for up to 3 days.

 Next you make the pies:

-- Preheat the oven to 290 ° C. Take a rolling pin out of the refrigerator and roll it back and forth on a lightly floured surface until it is about two and a half inches thick and 40 cm long.
-Then you cut them into 2 cm long pieces.
-Lay a piece of dough with the cut surface down in a coated muffin tin.
-Then let the dough pieces soften for a few minutes until they can be worked.
+1. Preheat the oven to 290°C. Remove a rolling pin from the refrigerator and roll it back and forth on a lightly floured surface until it is about an inch thick and 40 inches long.
+Then cut them into 2 cm long pieces.
+Place a piece of dough, cut side down, in a coated muffin tin.
+Then let the dough pieces soften for a few minutes until they are ready to be worked.

-- Then you fill each of the dough container 3 / 4 fully with the slightly warm pudding.
-Bake the pasteis de nata until the edges curl and turn brown.
-That takes about 8-9 minutes.
+3. Then fill each of the dough containers 3/4 full with the slightly warm pudding.
+Bake the pasteis de nata until the edges curl and brown.
+This takes about 8-9 minutes.

 Source: own research on site for the Pasteis de Nata recipe.
 We were invited to this trip by Aptece, Visit Alentejo and the Rota do Peixe.
 Our opinion, however, remains our own.